Oral & Maxillofacial Surgery

 A stipend is available.
 No tuition is required.

 To be eligible for admission, applicants must be a United States citizen or a permanent resident.
-Additionally, applicants must graduate from an American Dental Association (ADA) accredited Dental School.
+Additionally, applicants must graduate from an American Dental Association (ADA) or Commission on Dental Accreditation of Canada (CDAC) accredited Dental School (minimum 4 year program).

 - Program Description (Six year)